Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Existence of a suitable open subset in

 such that $f$ admits a neighborhood $\Omega$ in $\mathrm{End}_d^k$ which satisfies all the assumptions described in \S~\ref{sec-ass}. \end{theorem} \begin{remark}\normalfont Since the map $f$ in Theorem \ref{th-existence} belongs to $\mathrm{Poly}_d^k$, the result also provides a non-empty open subset of $\mathrm{Poly}_d^k$ satisfying all the assumptions of \S~\ref{sec-ass}. \end{remark}

-The structure of the section is the following.
+The structure of the section is as follows.
 In \S~\ref{sec-q}, we recall elementary results about the dynamics of $w\mapsto a(w^2-1)$ when $|a|$ is large.
-In \S~\ref{sec-ifs}, we start to study the $2$-dimensional case which is the most important one.
+In \S~\ref{sec-ifs}, we begin to study the $2$-dimensional case which is the most important one.
 In particular, Lemma \ref{le-ifs} and Lemma \ref{le-blender} settle the blender property for the repelling hyperbolic set $\Lambda$.
 Observe that for $d=2$, it is delicate to obtain a saddle point and a repelling hyperbolic set which form a heterodimensional cycle.
 This explains why we have to work with the second or the fourth iterates of our maps. \S~\ref{sec-ifs} is also devoted to the study of the degeneracy of these maps when the parameter $a$ goes to infinity.
-This is the key ingredient to check Assumption \ref{10} of \S~\ref{sec-ass}, which is by far the more difficult to obtain.
-The case of higher dimension is considered in \S~\ref{sec-dim} where the parameters are chosen more carefully, in particular to linearize in family the dynamics near the two periodic points $p$ and $r$. \S~\ref{sec-tan} is devoted to establish the point iii) in Assumption \ref{10}.
+This is the key ingredient to check Assumption \ref{10} of \S~\ref{sec-ass}, which is by far the most difficult to obtain.
+The case of higher dimension is considered in \S~\ref{sec-dim} where the parameters are chosen more carefully, in particular to linearize in family the dynamics near the two periodic points $p$ and $r$. \S~\ref{sec-tan} is devoted to establishing point iii) in Assumption \ref{10}.
 Finally, we prove Theorem \ref{th-existence} in \S~\ref{sec-veri}.